 Maintaining a healthy diet can also help with dental health, and some dogs require less brushing than others.
 However, you should ask your veterinarian about a regular dental routine and include it in your grooming schedule.

-This can have a tremendous effect on your dog’s well-being and will also help you reduce the need for professional dog teeth cleanings that can cost a fortune.
+This can have a tremendous effect on your dog’s well-being and will also help you reduce the need for frequent professional dog teeth cleanings that can cost a fortune.

 6. It Lets You Check For Abnormalities